Types of Bridging Loans

-Our criteria on bridging loans depends on which funding partner or lender we use.
-This means it is not possible to give accurate bridging loan rates and costs without speaking with you directly but we can give you a guideline that will help you understand what is rates are available.
+Our criteria for bridging loans depend on which funding partner or lender we use.
+This means it is not possible to give accurate bridging loan rates and costs without speaking with you directly.